trezor/trezor-firmware/README.md

 appropriate [drivers](https://zadig.akeo.ie/).
 This is, unfortunately, a topic bigger than this README.

-### Trezor One support
+### Older Trezor One support

-In addition to the above, you need to install development headers for HIDAPI.
+If your Trezor One is on firmware **1.6.3** or older, you will need HIDAPI support for it to be recognized.
+That requires additional packages.

 #### Debian / Ubuntu